 The intent of this article is to guide you through the function of each service discount rule in carrier agreements.
 This information is intended for any system user with a PDF agreement that needs to be loaded into the Agreement management system.

-2. Service Discount
+Service Period Discount by Region

-Rules at the bottom are executed after the rules above and can overwrite the rules where overlap exists.
+It’s important to note that rules are executed from top to bottom according to the position of the rule among all other agreement rules.
+In other words, rules at the bottom are executed after the rules above and can overwrite the rules where overlap exists.

 Terms that begin in year 2 and 3 can be managed with a start date on the date that the rule takes effect.